Lady of the Camellias

 Scene 1: Autumn, Olympe’s Ballroom, Paris

 Olympe is giving a grand party to open the Paris social season.
-There is a great swirl of dancing, with entertainment and frivolity.
 A weakened Marguerite and the Baron de Varville enter.
 Armand, the passion of his loss, publicly humiliates Marguerite.
 The Baron de Varville challenges Armand to a duel; the challenge is accepted.

 Scene 2: Marguerite’s Boudoir